-The sources of drinking water (both tap water and bottled water) include rivers, lakes, • Organic chemical contaminants, including synthetic and volatile organic chemicals, streams, ponds, reservoirs, springs and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.